Sirrah91/Contours/README.md

 ```

-Split evolution to evolution phases
+Segment the temporal evolution into distinct phases

 ```bash